yamlscript/yamlscript/README.md

 we can easily locate and fix it.
 If you run into problems, go to the compiled Javascript code, which is located in the `dist` directory by default.

-> This project is still in development, most things are already working.

 ## Simple Usage